 It is located in a country with a very bright future, in a state with plenty of opportunities, and is the state capital.

-It is a reasonable population size, and the total metro area is big enough population wise to create its own momentum.
+It has a reasonable population size, and the total metro area is big enough population-wise to create its own momentum.